IW276/IW276WS20-P6/README.md

 #### **torch2trt**

-torch2trt is needed for the conversion of the pytorch model to the tensorRT model and the execution of the converted model. torch2trt at this stage is not avaiable via pip.
+torch2trt is needed for the conversion of the pytorch model to the tensorRT model and the execution of the converted model. torch2trt at this stage is not available via pip.
 You need to clone the [repository](https://github.com/NVIDIA-AI-IOT/torch2trt/) and follow the [setup](https://github.com/NVIDIA-AI-IOT/torch2trt/#setup).

 Setup: